 Brooke joined Watsi on January 17th, 2014.
-Seven years ago, Brooke joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Eight years ago, Brooke joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 Brooke's most recent donation traveled 7,900 miles to support Sarmila, a young girl from Nepal, to fund fracture repair.

 Brooke has funded healthcare for 24 patients in 10 countries.